 Education in European universities is fundamental: it is a huge baggage of theoretical knowledge, and well-established, well-developed practical skills.
 Practically all educational institutions organize internships and practices for their students - that's why graduates are so appreciated by employers around the world, and their diplomas open the doors of the best international companies.

-Studying in Europe, Russian students expand their horizons and knowledge, worldview, improve their personal qualities.
+Studying in Europe, foreign students expand their horizons and knowledge, worldview, improve their personal qualities.
 The desire for study, self-development and self-improvement remains with them for life, which has a positive impact on career development.

 - High prestige of institutions and the value of diplomas